 Lifelong Exerciser Makes Peace With 'Senior Cardio'

-Going back to the gym after a five-year absence wasn’t the easiest of re-entries — for body or ego
+Hitting the gym after five years wasn’t easy — for body or ego

 Carol Orsborn, Ph.D., is founder of Fierce With Age, a keynote speaker and the author of 21 books on the connection between life stage and spiritual living, including Fierce With Age: Chasing God and Squirrels in Brooklyn.
 She lives in Nashville with her husband and has two adult children and a grandchild.